 You trust yourself to start a business, right?

 Being your own boss can be an attractive idea, allowing you more freedom and more control over your life.
 There can be a lot of benefits to starting your own business, but it isn’t for everyone.
 The workload and the stress associated with keeping a business running can be overwhelming for even the most experienced entrepreneurs – statistically speaking more new businesses fail than succeed -.
-In order to make an informed decision, there are important things to consider.
+To make an informed decision, there are important things to consider.

 People start businesses for all kinds of reasons, not just because they have a great world-changing idea.
 Other reasons can include:

 - To be self-sufficient – to work in a way that gives you more control over your life, including work hours, your pay and job security.
+Many people start a business to have more freedom in their lives even though a large percentage of businesses fail.

 - Necessity – permanent employment no longer means permanent, and the unreliable job market has made finding a job that makes you happy difficult at best (near impossible at worst).
 When you work for yourself, you’re guaranteed a job.